HDialani/Boost-converter/Inductor_Design/Readme.md

 ### Application
  * This is a boost converter so it is a single winding inductor.
- * I was given the operation mode is CCM, but DCM seems more logical.
-Sources: https://www.quora.com/What-is-differences-between-CCM-and-DCM-mode-in-buck-boost-converter-How-can-I-choose-the-right-mode and https://www.designnews.com/selecting-your-boost-converter-inductance
+ * I will operate in both CCM and DCM mode.

 ### Step 1  Needed input paramters
 * Inductace value $L$